tsunami416604/azure-docs.hu-hu/articles/network-watcher/network-watcher-connectivity-rest.md

 ## <a name="check-website-latency"></a>Ellenőrizze a webhely késés

-A következő példa a webhely csatlakozási ellenőrzi.
+Az alábbi példa ellenőrzi a kapcsolatot egy webhelyre.

 ### <a name="example"></a>Példa